telepresenceio/telepresence/howtos/intercepts.md

    Normal traffic coming into the cluster through the Ingress and not coming from this preview URL will go to deployments in the cluster like normal.

 <Alert severity="success">
-    <strong>Congratulations!</strong> You can now intercept traffic for your Kubernetes Service without impacting the rest of your team!
+    <strong>Congratulations!</strong> You can now intercept traffic for your Kubernetes Service without impacting your teammates!
 </Alert>

 ## <img class="os-logo" src="../../../images/logo.png"/> What's Next?